The Road from Quincy to Bucks Lake is Now Open

-Bucks Lake is a beautiful and easy to reach high mountain lake at 5,200 feet in elevation perfect for your family vacation or quiet getaway.
+Bucks Lake is a beautiful and easy-to-reach high mountain lake at 5,200 feet in elevation, perfect for your family vacation or quiet getaway.
 The lake boasts 17 miles of shoreline, sandy beaches, dramatic boulders, aspen groves, and tall pines.
-Bucks Lake attracts fishermen, campers, hikers, and water sports enthusiasts in summer.
+Bucks Lake attracts fishermen, campers, hikers, and water sports enthusiasts in the summer.
 Winter brings snowmobiling and cross-country skiing.
-Bucks Lake is located just 17 miles southwest of Quincy and 32 miles northeast of Oroville located on the Oroville-Bucks Lake Road.
+Bucks Lake is located just 17 miles southwest of Quincy and 32 miles northeast of Oroville, located on the Oroville-Bucks Lake Road.

 The lake is presently owned and managed by Pacific Gas & Electric and has a long history of recreation and year-round enjoyment.
 About half the lakeshore is developed with charming cabins, lodges, visitor amenities, and day-use areas leaving plenty of open space and wild places to explore via lakeshore trails or by boat.
 The Bucks Lake Wilderness and the Pacific Crest Trail are just steps away making Bucks Lake the perfect hub for watersports, relaxation, and hiking adventures.

 Bucks Lake is generally not crowded during the week and even on most weekends from late May until the snow closes the road making it a perfect getaway for those who want to leave the hustle and bustle of life behind them.
 Also, most of the trails and beaches are pet friendly.

 Bucks Lake has several lodging and camping options.
 Haskins Valley Campground is operated by PG&E and there are several private campgrounds, resorts, and RV spots to choose from for overnight stays.